chrisclark/blog/content/recommendation-engine-for-trending-products-in-python.md

 ## Finding Some Plausible Serendipity

-So randomness is no good; I have no reason to think it will yield good recommendations, and on top of that there is no narrative or framing I can share with customers that will make them interested in clicking.

-After an awesome brainstorming session with one of our investors, Paul Martino from Bullpen Capital, we came up with the idea of a trending products algorithm.
-We'll take all of the add-to-cart actions every day, and find products that are trending upwards that day.
-Sometimes, of course, this will just reflect the activities of our marketing department (promoting a product in an email, for instance, would cause it to trend), but with proper standardization it should also highlight newness, trending search terms, and other serendipitous reasons a product might be trending.
+After an awesome brainstorming session with one of our investors, Paul Martino from [Bullpen Capital](http://bullpencap.com/), we came up with the idea of a trending products algorithm.
+We'll take all of the add-to-cart actions every day, and find products that are trending upwards.
+Sometimes, of course, this will just reflect the activities of our marketing department (promoting a product in an email, for instance, would cause it to trend), but with proper standardization it should also highlight newness, trending search terms, and other serendipitous reasons a product might be of interest.
+It's also easier for slower-moving products to make sudden gains in popularity so should get some of those long-tail products to the surface.

 ## Implementing a Trending Products Engine